ionic-team/ionic-framework/packages/migrate/README.md

 - Only `.ts` and `.tsx` are loaded into `ts-morph`, so `.js`/`.jsx` files and Angular inline templates (a `template:` string in a decorator) get the text-scan migrations but not the AST-based ones.
+- No `tsconfig.json` is read.
+The type checker gets a fixed configuration, so a `paths` alias doesn't resolve, and a migration reading types treats what it can't reach as unknown rather than as nothing to report.
 - The template scanner is best-effort, not a full HTML parser.
 - Stylesheet scanning covers `.css` and `.scss` files.
 Styles inlined in a component decorator's `styles` array aren't read.